LTR4L/ltr4l/docs/overview.md

 In this section, we provide some graphs of NDCG and Loss, as well as the parameters used and elapsed time.
 Note that elapsed time can vary quite a bit depending on the parameters (especially on the number of hidden layers, activation, etc...), and is only provided to give a general idea of the speed of the algorithm.
 Even with no change in parameters, the elapsed time can vary.
+Note that this is the time required for all epochs to finish: i.e. for all training and validation to complete.

 #### PRank